ElektraInitiative/libelektra/src/bindings/README.md

 # Bindings

-[Elektra's API](http://doc.libelektra.org/api/latest/html/) is written in C, but many different bindings allow *applications* in different programming languages to use Elektra.
+[Elektra’s API](http://doc.libelektra.org/api/latest/html/) is written in C, but many different bindings allow *applications* in different programming languages to use Elektra.